 A lot of work to fine-tune settings

-If you’re patient and happy to get involved, you’ll get a solid hybrid that practically insists you get to grips with the nitty-gritty of coffee.
+If you’re patient and happy to get involved, you’ll get a solid hybrid that practically insists you get to grips with the nitty-gritty of brewing espresso.
 All for a very reasonable price tag.

-This no-frills espresso machine does what it’s supposed to — make coffee — and does it well.
-You can’t complain about the drinks themselves.
+This no-frills espresso machine does what it’s supposed to – make coffee – and does it fairly well.
 What’s more, the milk froth is truly excellent, cleaning is a breeze and it more than looks the part.